 Instructions

-2. Spread the butternut squash and onion in an even layer onto a large baking sheet.
-Drizzle with oil and sprinkle the salt, pepper, dried sage and nutmeg.
-Toss with your hands to coat evenly, make sure they are in an even layer and not crowded or they will steam instead of roast.
+• Spread the butternut squash and onion in an even layer onto a large baking sheet.
+Drizzle with oil and sprinkle the dried sage, nutmeg, salt and pepper.
+Toss with your hands to coat evenly, making sure they are in an even layer and not crowded or they will steam instead of roast.